Hooks Reference

 |---|---|

-| PreToolUse | Blocks the tool call and surfaces stderr |
+| PreToolUse | Blocks the tool call and surfaces message to Agent |

-| PostToolUse | Surfaces stderr (tool already ran) |
+| PostToolUse | Surfaces message to Agent (tool already ran, used for context injection) |

-| Notification | N/A β stderr shown to the user |
+| Notification | N/A – message shown to the user |

-| UserPromptSubmit | Blocks the prompt, clears it, surfaces stderr |
+| UserPromptSubmit | Blocks the prompt, clears it, message shown to user only |

-| Stop | Blocks the stop action, surfaces stderr |
+| Stop | Blocks the stop action, surfaces message to Agent and continues conversation |

-| SubagentStop | Blocks the sub-agent stop, surfaces stderr to the sub-agent |
+| SubagentStop | Blocks the sub-agent stop, surfaces message to sub-agent and continues execution |

-| PreCompact | N/A β stderr shown to the user |
+| PreCompact | Blocks compaction, message shown to user only |

-| SessionStart | N/A β stderr shown to the user |
+| SessionStart | N/A – message shown to the user |

-| SessionEnd | N/A β stderr shown to the user |
+| SessionEnd | N/A – message shown to the user |

-Advanced Mode: JSON Output β
+Advanced Mode: JSON Output

 Write structured JSON to stdout for granular control.

-Common JSON Fields β
+Common JSON Fields

 jsonc